Abuh05/Abuh05/Readme.md

 ## I'm a Firm Believer, Software Developer, Entrepreneur, and Teacher!
 - 🔭 I’m currently working on Sass Projects!
 - 🌱 I’m currently learning CyberSecurity and AI.
-- 👯 I’m looking to collaborate with other.
+- 👯 I’m looking to collaborate with others.
-- 🥅 2023 Goals: To be a CyberSecurity Analyst and AI Developer
+- 🥅 2024 Goals: To be a CyberSecurity Analyst and AI Engineer
 - ⚡ Fun fact: I love to read books

 ### Connect with me: